-- 1. The prospectus requirement in section 58 of the Act does not apply to a distribution of securities provided all of the following apply: - (a) the head office of the issuer is located in a Participating Jurisdiction; - (b) except in the case of a Listed Issuer Investment, - (i) the aggregate acquisition cost of the securities of the issuer acquired by the purchaser under this Order or a Corresponding Exemption in the calendar year does not exceed \$10,000, and - the purchaser represents to the Seller in the subscription or purchase agreement that the aggregate acquisition cost of the securities of all issuers acquired by the purchaser in the calendar year under this Order or a Corresponding Exemption, other than a Listed Issuer Investment, does not exceed \$30,000; - (c) in the case of a distribution by an issuer, the distribution to the purchaser is made concurrently with a distribution to an Accredited Investor; - (c.1) the purchaser is provided access to substantially the same information about the securities being distributed as would be provided to an Accredited Investor; - (d) the purchaser purchases as principal; - (e) at or before the time the purchaser signs the agreement to purchase the securities, the Seller obtains from the purchaser a completed Statutory Declaration, that is dated within 36 months of the distribution and to which is attached a completed Acknowledgement in which the purchaser has completed both: - (i) Part A confirming that the purchaser meets the Qualifying Criteria, and - (ii) Part B confirming that the purchaser has read and understood each of the acknowledgements in that part; - (f) the Seller does not know and would not reasonably be expected to know that the statements made by the purchaser in the Acknowledgement or the representation referred to in section 1(b)(ii) of this Order are false; - (g) in the case of a distribution by an issuer that is not a Private Issuer, the issuer, on or
+- 1. The prospectus requirement in section 58 of the Act does not apply to a distribution of securities provided all of the following apply: - (a) the head office of the issuer is located in a Participating Jurisdiction; - (b) except in the case of a Listed Issuer Investment, - (i) the aggregate acquisition cost of the securities of the issuer acquired by the purchaser under this Order or a Corresponding Exemption in the calendar year does not exceed \$10,000, and - (ii) the purchaser represents to the Seller in the subscription or purchase agreement that the aggregate acquisition cost of the securities of all issuers acquired by the purchaser in the calendar year under this Order or a Corresponding Exemption, other than a Listed Issuer Investment, does not exceed \$30,000; - (c) in the case of a distribution by an issuer, the distribution to the purchaser is made concurrently with a distribution to an Accredited Investor; - (c. l) the purchaser is provided access to substantially the same information about the securities being distributed as would be provided to an Accredited Investor; - (d) the purchaser purchases as principal; - (e) at or before the time the purchaser signs the agreement to purchase the securities, the Seller obtains from the purchaser a completed Statutory Declaration, that is dated within 36 months of the distribution and to which is attached a completed Acknowledgement in which the purchaser has completed both: - (i) Part A confirming that the purchaser meets the Qualifying Criteria, and - (ii) Part B confirming that the purchaser has read and understood each of the acknowledgements in that part; - (f) the Seller does not know and would not reasonably be expected to know that the statements made by the purchaser in the Acknowledgement or the representation referred to in section 1 (b)(ii) of this General Order are false;

-- (f) the Seller does not know and would not reasonably be expected to know that the statements made by the purchaser in the Acknowledgement or the representation referred to in section 1(b)(ii) of this Order are false; - (g) in the case of a distribution by an issuer that is not a Private Issuer, the issuer, on or before the 10th day after the closing of the distribution, files a completed Form 45-106F1 Report of Exempt Distribution, together with the applicable fee; and - (h) the Seller retains a copy of the Statutory Declaration and Acknowledgement for 8 years after the distribution.
+- (g) in the case of a distribution by an issuer that is not a Private Issuer, the issuer, on or before the 10th day after the closing of the distribution, files a completed Form 45-106Fl Report of Exempt Distribution, together with the applicable fee; and - (h) the Seller retains a copy of the Statutory Declaration and Acknowledgement for 8 years after the distribution.